 Janey Delaney and Seth Curcio discuss 'South of Market' exhibition

-The de Young museum in San Francisco is currently exhibiting 'South of Market', a group of photographs taken by artist Janet Delaney in the mid-1980s of the South of Market neighborhood.
+The de Young museum in San Francisco is currently exhibiting 'South of Market', a group of photographs taken by artist Janet Delaney in the mid-1980s of the city's South of Market neighborhood residents.
 During the period the photographs were taken, San Francisco was experiencing a wave of re-development and "gentrification" in this area of the city that permanently altered the neighborhood.
 It was at this time that the Moscone Center complex was first built (it would later be expanded several times) and also when the mid-sized to high-rise buildings began to creep down from along Market Street.
 Before this, the neighborhood was an area where the poor and working class sectors of the city's population lived and in many cases worked.
 It also housed a large population of artists and the gay community, along with a mixture of Latino, Asian, and African American minorities.

 Seth Curcio in conversation with Janet Delaney at the de Young Museum, San Francisco about the exhibition 'South of Market'.
 June 5, 2015.